Parkinsons Disease and Other Movement Disorders

 - Collaborative psychological and psychiatric counseling and evaluation when necessary to help patients with co-existing mood or memory problems that can accompany their illnesses.
 Depression and anxiety may be symptoms of Parkinson’s disease or other neurological diseases, and the department has a psychiatrist who specializes in treating patients with movement disorders.

 - Referrals for deep brain stimulation surgery when appropriate.
-We work very closely with the neurosurgery team at Mount Sinai Roosevelt, led by Dr. Robert R. Goodman, to determine the appropriate treatment and match each patient with the surgeon that specializes in treating the condition.
+We work very closely with the neurosurgery team at Mount Sinai West, led by Dr. Robert R. Goodman, to determine the appropriate treatment and match each patient with the surgeon that specializes in treating the condition.

 - Ongoing care and follow-up.
 In fact, because of the chronic condition of some movement disorders, the department attentively follows some patients for decades.